 Mortgage default insurance – Varies depending on the principal amount of your mortgage.
 Due at closing.

 Property/fire insurance – Varies according to coverage level, region and property type.
 Due by closing.

-HST - On new homes or homes over a certain value.
-Please visit http://www.taxtips.ca/realestate.htm due by closing if applicable.
+GST - On new homes or homes that have been substantially renovated.
+Please visit http://www.taxtips.ca/realestate.htm .
+The GST is due by closing if applicable.

 Don’t forget to also budget for Moving costs.
 For additional information please call or email me.